Record-breaking Dubai Airshow strengthens emirate’s position as global aerospace hub

 Ethiopian Airlines Group signed a memorandum of understanding (MoU) for 11 additional Airbus A350-900s to be added to its existing fleet, confirming its position as Africa's biggest A350 customer.
 It also announced an order of 11 787-9 Dreamliners and 20 737 MAX 8 aircraft, with options for 15 and 21 additional jets, respectively.
 Latvian airline airBaltic also confirmed an incremental order for an additional 30 A220-300s, which will make it the largest A220 customer in Europe, and Boeing and flydubai announced an agreement for the purchase of 30 787-9 Dreamliners, among other significant deals.

-Tawazun Council, the independent government entity that works closely with the Ministry of Defence and security agencies to maximise value through acquisition systems, signed AED23.06 billion worth of contracts with local and international companies.
-These included a deal with HALCON to procure ammunition worth AED2.14 billion and two contracts with International Golden Group, the first an AED338 million contract to provide technical support for aircraft and the second for the purchase of engines and aircraft parts put at AED13 million.
+Tawazun Council, the independent government entity that works closely with the Ministry of Defence and security agencies to maximise value through acquisition systems, signed Dh23.06 billion worth of contracts with local and international companies.
+These included a deal with Halcon to procure ammunition worth Dh2.14 billion and two contracts with International Golden Group, the first an Dh338 million contract to provide technical support for aircraft and the second for the purchase of engines and aircraft parts put at Dh13 million.